rexresearch

 qualitative arguments.

-[0043] The effects predicted are observable in materials that are
+[0043] The effects predicted are observable in materials that

-not perfect crystals.
-In polycrystalline materials, additional
+are not perfect crystals.
+In polycrystalline materials,

-sufficiently large, the bandwidth of emitted radiation in this
+polarizable elements is sufficiently large, the bandwidth of

-case is limited by the shock front thickness and rate of damping
+emitted radiation in this case is limited by the shock front

-of the polarizable elements.
-This property could be used as a
+property could be used as a diagnostic tool for determination of

-diagnostic tool for determination of the shock front thickness in
+the shock front thickness in shock wave experiments.

 [0044] Atomic scale resolution of the front thickness can be

-determined to a degree better than is possible with current x-ray
+determined to a degree better than is possible with current

-material solitons.
+the study of material solitons.

-[0045] Dispersion in phonon bands can be neglected in polaritonic
+[0045] Dispersion in phonon bands can be neglected in

-no bands are expected to exist in sharp shock fronts where the
+excitonic systems, but no bands are expected to exist in sharp

-frequencies of polarizable elements are sufficiently different to
+shock fronts where the frequencies of polarizable elements are

-propagates off-axis to the crystal.
-This scenario is not a ID
+the shock wave propagates off-axis to the crystal.
+This scenario

-scenario.
-Thermal effects can also diminish coherence properties,
+is not a ID scenario.
+Thermal effects can also diminish

-but the polarization due to the electromagnetic radiation can be
+coherence properties, but the polarization due to the

-made considerably larger than polarization due to thermal effects.
+polarization due to thermal effects.

 [0046] An additional embodiment of this invention is to utilize